YunzhuLi/PyFleX/README.md

 ## Prerequisite

-This code base is tested with Ubuntu 16.04 LTS and CUDA 9.1.
+This codebase is tested with Ubuntu 16.04 LTS and CUDA 9.1.
 Other versions might work but are not guaranteed.

 ## Compile and play with the original demo provided by NVIDIA FleX